lakesareadesign/multi.pass/content/plugins/leadin/readme.txt

 1. Upload the 'leadin' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 Having trouble?
-Check out our <a href="https://academy.hubspot.com/" target="_blank">help documentation & support</a>
+Check out our <a href="https://knowledge.hubspot.com/articles/kcs_article/integrations/how-can-i-install-the-hubspot-tracking-code-for-wordpress" target="_blank">help documentation</a>

 == Frequently Asked Questions ==

 = Requirements =

 - Your website or blog must be using WordPress.org version 3.7 or higher on your server.
 We recommend the latest version.
 - The tracking code cannot be installed on WordPress.com sites, as they do not allow you to add plugins or Javascript.
 - The wp_footer function must be included in your WordPress theme’s footer file (footer.php).
 - This function is required for our tracking code to be installed on every page of your site.